Sleep Apnea Treatment in Baltimore, MD

 A condition that affects 24 percent of men and 9 percent of women if even mild degrees of the condition are considered, the sleep disruption with this syndrome is characterized by repetitive obstruction of the upper airway throughout the night -generally in the regions behind the base of the tongue.
 This often results in disturbed sleep quality, reduction in oxygen levels immediately following the events (potentially to a dangerous level), and release of a variety of stress hormones such as adrenalin as well as the resulting inflammatory mediators that can cause damage to many organs, particularly the brain and the heart.

 The list of medical conditions-also known as “comorbidities” that have now been directly linked to untreated sleep apnea is growing every year.
-These include hypertension, coronary artery disease, heart failure, cardiac arrhythmias, pulmonary hypertension, type 2 diabetes, stroke, glaucoma, dementia…. just to mention the common ones.
+These include hypertension, coronary artery disease, heart failure, cardiac arrhythmias, pulmonary hypertension, type 2 diabetes, stroke, glaucoma, and dementia…. just to mention the common ones.
 Additionally, the risk of fatal motor vehicle accidents remains markedly elevated in patients with untreated obstructive sleep apnea.

 Years ago this condition was felt to occur almost exclusively in patients with obesity, but we now know there are many other causes including a variety of anatomic susceptibilities such as narrow airway, tonsillar size, and position and size of the jaw bone.
 Many muscular and neurologic conditions can also predispose to this, and even entering menopause by itself can increase the risk for sleep apnea to 24 percent in women, including those with normal body mass index.